Click [+] to the right to see the full answer to the frequently asked questions:

 See our Intensive Couples Counseling page for more details about our intensive program.

 We have more therapists specializing in couples therapy than any other clinic in Minnesota.
 This gives you the best chance of finding the best fit for your needs.
-Additionally, we have a comprehensive team of individual, couples, and child therapists, as well as a Nurse Practitioner who can prescribe medication when needed.
-We offer Sex Therapy, Intensive Couples Counseling, Make-it-or-Break-it Counseling, and Couples Therapy for One.
-Click on the Services tab to learn more about these services.
+Additionally, we have a comprehensive team of individual, couples, and child therapists.
+We offer sex therapy, Intensive Couples Counseling, Make-it-or-Break-it Counseling, and couples therapy for one.
+Click on the Programs tab to learn more about these services.

 Additionally - unlike any other clinic in Minnesota - we actively use the latest cutting edge methods to track your progress.
 We can say with confidence that our therapy works.
 Check out our results on our Success Rates page.